Checking, editing and locking a VAT return

-Once you're confident that you've correctly entered all your transactions into FreeAgent for the VAT return, you can either file it online through FreeAgent, or, if you're using a different way to file your returns with HM Revenue, mark your FreeAgent VAT return as filed by clicking the Unfiled button and choosing Mark as filed.
+Once you're confident that you've correctly entered all your transactions into FreeAgent for the VAT return, you can either file it online through FreeAgent, or, if you're using a different way to file your returns with HMRC, mark your FreeAgent VAT return as filed by selecting the Unfiled button and choosing Mark as filed.

 That could mean: